json-schema-org/json-schema-spec/jsonschema-core.md

 A fourth category of keywords simply reserve a location to hold re-usable components or data of interest to schema authors that is not suitable for re-use.
 These keywords do not affect validation or annotation results.
-Their purpose in the core vocabulary is to ensure that locations are available for certain purposes and will not be redefined by extension keywords.
+Their purpose is to ensure that locations are available for certain purposes and will not be redefined by extension keywords.

+While these keywords do not directly affect results, as explained in
+{{non-schemas}} unrecognized extension keywords that reserve locations for re-usable schemas may have undesirable interactions with references in certain circumstances.

 ### Loading Instance Data

-While none of the vocabularies defined as part of this or the associated documents define a keyword which may target and/or load instance data, it is possible that other vocabularies may wish to do so.
+While none of the keywords defined as part of this or the associated documents define a keyword which target and/or load instance data, it is possible that extensions may wish to do so.

 Keywords MAY be defined to use JSON Pointers or Relative JSON Pointers to examine parts of an instance outside the current evaluation location.